 Twitter Is The Go-To Platform For Live Updates On TV Shows; while Reddit is home to a lot of political commentary.

-2.
+2. Stay True To Your Brand

 It can be tempting to jump into cultural conversations; just because everyone is talking about them, but the “bandwagon” mentality often gets brands into sticky situations.